distantcam/phaser-electron-typescript-parcel/readme.md

 # To run a static build and start an electron client
 $ yarn start

+# This compiles the code so it can be debugged in VS Code
+$ yarn debug
 ```

 ### Production mode and packaging app